alijah-d/parabank-playwright/README.md

-# ParaBank Playwright Test Automation
+# Playwright Test Automation (UI and API)

-A comprehensive test automation framework for ParaBank banking application using Playwright with TypeScript.
+A comprehensive test automation framework using Playwright with TypeScript.

 ## Test Scenarios